 When you get the remainder, make sure that the remainder is smaller than the divisor.
 If the remainder is a number greater than the divisor, the answer is wrong.

 How to Divide Using Long Division: Two-Digit and One-Digit Numbers

 After learning how to do division, you should be able to do long division.
-Like multiplication, long division can be done by writing on a piece of paper.
+As with multiplication, long division can be calculated by writing it down.
 For example, let’s do the following calculations.

 In long multiplication, write the following.

 Let’s solve this math problem.
 In division, let’s first focus on the largest digit.
 In 76, the largest digit is the tens place.
 How do we divide 7 by 3?